stillhq/SWAI/testapps/README.md

 These are all test .swai files for certain situations

 ## Apple Music
-This is currently the only test that is a full web app.
 This app is a full web app that requires DRM, light/dark switching, and a few other features.
+This is a good test for the full capabilities of SWAI.

+## Microsoft Word
+Used to test external login (testing with my university's login), and multi-window support.
 This is a good test for the full capabilities of SWAI.

 ## Custom Right Click
 This was used to make sure the context menu didn't interfere with websites that implement their own context menus.
 This is a good test for the context menu.